ozdemirht/generative-ai/RAG0/Readme.md

 DevOps evolved to MLOps, LLMOps and finally [AgenticOps](https://agenticops.org).

-Is the agentic graph following the intented execution flow?
+Is the agentic graph following the intended execution flow?

+Should there be agents monitoring logs, traces, as well as generations to constantly enforce guardrails?

 ## Disaster Recovery